-Canon EOS 70D review - Fast, sharp and well built
+Canon EOS 70D full review

 Canon’s release schedule this past year hasn’t been quite as manic as its competitors, with ‘just’ three DSLR consumer offerings in the EOS 100D, 700D and 70D in ascending order of price and specification.
 As well as being top dog the 20.2 effective megapixel, 1920x1080 pixels video shooting 70D is also the most recent, so the one we’re looking at here.
 It’s best pitched as a multi purpose tool for photo enthusiasts, offering a bit of everything as well as looking and feeling like a pro camera at a couple of grand less.
 That’s for anyone who doesn’t mind an APS-C sensor rather than the larger ‘full frame’ chip.
 At an aluminium and polycarbonate resin body only price of over £1,000, or just under £1,200 with image stabilised 18-55mm kit lens, this is a long term investment, too.

 The 70D ticks our boxes for having both Wi-Fi connectivity option and a tilting 3in rear plate LCD that is also, unexpectedly, a touchscreen.
 Menu selections can therefore be selected via this monitor, which can additionally be utilised in Live View mode as a means of checking manual focus or as a flexible compositional aid when shooting video in particular.
 We further get the opportunity to shoot 7fps bursts, or dial in light sensitivity setings ranging from ISO100 to an expanded ISO25600, while a second, smaller top plate LCD provides a short cut to accessing key settings.

 You’d be mad not to snap up this all-singing, all-dancing consumer DSLR that feels like a professional model that’s been engineered to fit a value-added budget